adamk5550/docs/Tools/Git/3 Commands.md

 Pull/pushing may fail if there are merge conflicts, permission issues (Gerrit) or the remote *[refspec](#refspec)* is invalid.

+## git rebase

+`git rebase [branch]`

+Rebase a *branch* into the current branch.
+The commit history of the current branch is rewritten, with each commit being "replayed" in order.
+If the commits in both branches do not line up nicely, an automatic merge will be attempted.
+This can cause [merge conflicts](./4%20Processes.md#resolving-merge-conflicts) which must be resolved manually.

+Rebasing is neater than [merging](#git-merge) and does not create a merge commit, but modifies the commit history.
+For this reason **never** use `git rebase` when merging onto a public branch (exists in the remote repository and used by multiple users).

 ## git remote